-2016 Template - Turnaround Option Plan (TOP) - Phases 1 and 2

-This is a paper form generated to satisfy the requirements of Form TOP-1 and Form TOP-2, incorporated by reference in 6A-1.099811, F.A.C.
-(December 2014)
+Marion County

-\boxtimes Option 1: District-Managed Turnaround The district will manage the implementation of the turnaround plan in the school.
+Option 1: District-Managed Turnaround

+The district will manage the implementation of the turnaround plan in the school.
 Note: A school that earns a grade of "D" for three consecutive years must implement the district-managed turnaround option.

-Option 2: Closure 5 The district will reassign students to another school or schools and monitor progress of each reassigned student.
-Option 3: Charter The district will close and reopen the school as one or more charter schools, each with a governing board that has a demonstrated record of effectiveness.
-Option 4: External Operator The district will contract with an outside entity that has a demonstrated record of effectiveness to operate a school.
-Option 5: Hybrid - The district will implement a hybrid of turnaround options 1-4 or other reform models that have a demonstrated record of effectiveness.
-Item 6: Provide a brief summary of the rationale for the turnaround option selection(s) in the box below. suppor weekly County Public schools has selected option 1, district managed turnaround to improve school achievement.
-This option offers internal rts and guidance from the district to schools.
-Principals of turnaround schools are assigned a district liaison who visit schools at least bive.
+Option 2: Closure

+The district will reassign students to another school or schools and monitor progress of each reassigned student.

+Option 3: Charter

+The district will close and reopen the school as one or more charter schools, each with a governing board that has a demonstrated record of effectiveness.

+Option 4: External Operator

+The district will contract with an outside entity that has a demonstrated record of effectiveness to operate a school.

+Option 5: Hybrid

+The district will implement a hybrid of turnaround options 1-4 or other reform models that have a demonstrated record of effectiveness.

+Item 6: Provide a brief summary of the rationale for the turnaround option selection(s) in the box below.

+Marion County Public schools has selected option 1, district managed turnaround to improve school achievement.
+This option offers internal supports and guidance from the district to schools.
+Principals of turnaround schools are assigned a district liaison who visit schools at least bi-weekly.
 All turnaround principals and liaisons meet monthly to discuss the progress of the implementation.
-Schools will receive curricular trivisits by program and interventions specialists to ensure teachers' understanding, planning and delivering rigorous standards based instruction.
+Schools will receive curricular support visits by program and interventions specialists to ensure teachers' understanding, planning and delivering rigorous standards based instruction.

+Phase 2